SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 10.0 -> 40.0)``

-    The width/height in mm of each nib size test
+    The width/height in mm of each nib size test.

  Spacing X/Y

     ``Values: Number (Safe Range: 0 -> 40.0)``

-    The grid spacing in mm between each test in the grid
+    The grid spacing in mm between each test in the grid.

  Rotation

     ``Values: Number (Safe Range: 0 -> 360.0)``

-    Controls the angle of the lines in the generated line tests
+    Controls the angle of the lines in the generated line tests.

  Line Tests

     ``Values: Boolean (True | False)``

-    Generates simple hatches line tests
+    Generates simple hatches line tests.

  Circle Tests

     ``Values: Boolean (True | False)``

-    Generates concentric circle tests
+    Generates concentric circle tests.

 Text